jkstill/sqlrun/README.md

           --schema  do 'alter session set current_schema' to this schema useful when you need to connect as sysdba and do not wish to modify SQL to fully qualify object names

+           --trace  enable 10046 trace with binds - sets tracefile_identifier to SQLRUN-timestamp

 ToDo after initial script works as intended: